motibytes/SorceRawr.github.io/_posts/2021-07-06-Notes-Neverending.md

 <!-- # A collection of my words from this year is at moti > chaos > words 2021 -->
 <!-- make this beautiful like a journal E4D4C8 D2B48C-->
 <!-- This document started with a thought, what if the notes on the road of the search for unlimited creativity were available in one text.<br> -->

 <h2> Dickinson </h2>

+<figure class="highlight"><pre><code class="language-plaintext" data-lang="plaintext">

+"Have you got a Brook in your little heart,
+Where bashful flowers blow,
+And blushing birds go down to drink,
+And shadows tremble so -
+And nobody knows, so still it flows,
+That any brook is there,
+Any yet your laittle daught of life
+Is daily drunken there -

+Why, look out for the little brook in March,
+When the rivers overflow,
+And the snows come hurrying from the hills,
+And the bridges often go -

+And later, in August it may be -
+When the meadows parching lie,
+Beware, lest this little brook of life,
+Some burning moon go dry!"

+</code></pre></figure>

+ <h2> Dickinson </h2>